grabanton/lighter/README.md

 ![image](images/cover.png)
-# Lighter is Houdini package for fast and flexible hdri based lighting.
+# Lighter is a Houdini package for fast and flexible HDRI based lighting.